Qalandia: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Qalandieh (Qalandia) had a population of 144, of which 122 Muslims and 22 Jews.
 This had decreased in the 1931 census when Qalandiya had an all-Muslim population of 120, in 25 houses.

-In the 1945 survey, Kalandia had a population of 190 Muslims, and a land area of 3,940 dunams.
+In the 1945 survey, Qalandia had a population of 190 Muslims, and a land area of 3,940 dunams.
 427 dunams were designated for plantations and irrigable land, 2,202 for cereals, while six dunams were built-up.

-Kalandia airport
+Qalandia airport

+An airstrip to the east of Qalandia was built by the British army in 1925.
+It was located a few kilometers north of Jerusalem at a site that offered flat terrain in a largely hilly region.
+In 1936 it was renovated by the Jewish entrepreneur Pinchas Rutenberg and began to be used commercially on a limited basis by Rutenberg’s airline, Palestine Airways, and the British carrier, Imperial Airways.

-Until 1927, Kalandia was the only airport in Mandatory Palestine, although there were several military airfields.
-Kalandia was used for prominent guests bound for Jerusalem.
+Until 1927, it was the only airport in Mandatory Palestine, although there were several military airfields.
+Qalandia was used for prominent guests bound for Jerusalem.
 It opened for regular flights in 1936.

 After the Six-Day War, it was renamed Atarot Airport by Israel, but closed down due to disturbances related to the Israeli–Palestinian conflict, and because international companies refused to land there.
-Israel confiscated 639 dunums from Kalandia village in order to establish a military base at the former airport.
+Israel confiscated 639 dunums from Qalandia village in order to establish a military base at the former airport.

 1947–1949

-During the 1947–1948 Civil War in Mandatory Palestine, in early January 1948, the residents of Kalandia evacuated the village and moved to Ramallah, leaving a few young men to protect the property and make sure mines were not planted on the way leading to the village and the nearby mine.
-The villagers returned to the village and after the news of the Deir Yassin massacre arrived the women, the children and most of the men were evacuated again and the village became a post of the Arab Liberation Army In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Kalandia came under Jordanian rule.
+During the 1947–1948 Civil War in Mandatory Palestine, in early January 1948, the residents of Qalandia evacuated the village and moved to Ramallah, leaving a few young men to protect the property and make sure mines were not planted on the way leading to the village and the nearby mine.
+The villagers returned to the village, and after the news of the Deir Yassin massacre arrived, the women, the children, and most of the men were evacuated again and the village became a post of the Arab Liberation Army In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Qalandia came under Jordanian rule.
 It was annexed by Jordan in 1950.

-Kalandia refugee camp
+Qalandia refugee camp

 The Qalandia refugee camp was established in 1949 by the Red Cross on land leased from Jordan.
-It covers 353 dunum as of 2006 and has a population of 10,024 with 935 structures divided into 8 blocks.
+It covers 353 dunum as of 2006, and has a population of 10,024, with 935 structures divided into 8 blocks.
 Israeli authorities consider it part of Greater Jerusalem, and it remains under their control.

-1967-present
+1967–present

-Since the Six-Day War in 1967, Kalandia has been under Israeli occupation.
+Since the Six-Day War in 1967, Qalandia has been under Israeli occupation.